-- Market leadership in the foreign exchange and international payment services - Superior execution and service supported by our leading and scalable information technology and payment platform - A broad client base, mainly composed of large and medium-sized companies (both national and international) served by an experienced sales force - Experience in launching new products and organic geographic expansion through acquisitions - Increasingly diversified product portfolio that enhances cross-selling and future growth - Effective risk management and anti-money laundering controls and proper corporate governance practices - Experienced management team - State-of-the-art and reliable electronic platform for foreign exchange and international payments
+- Market leadership in the foreign exchange and international payments services - High-level service and execution supported by our robust technology platforms - A broad client base, mainly composed of large and medium-sized companies (both national and international) served by an experienced sales force - Experience in launching new products and organic geographic expansion and through acquisitions - Increasingly diversified product portfolio that enhances cross-selling - Effective risk management and anti-money laundering controls, as well as proper corporate governance practices - Experienced management team - State-of-the-art and reliable electronic platform for foreign exchange and payments.

-These differentiators in the market have allowed us to attract an extensive client portfolio whose continued demand provides a steady revenue and base for our growth.
+These differentiators in the market have allowed us to attract a portfolio of recurrent clients whose continued demand provides revenue and a steady base for our growth.